-- Define law and classify laws applicable in Tanzania. (a) - Understand the legal system of Tanzania. (b) - Describe the applicability of laws in Tanzania. (c) - Analyse sources of business law in Tanzania. (d) - Identify the hierarchy and jurisdictions of the courts in (e) Tanzania. - (f) Compare the operations of the courts and tribunals in Tanzania. - Examine the application of procedural laws (g) in facilitating the operations of the courts in Tanzania.
+- (a) Define law and classify laws applicable in Tanzania. - (b) Understand the legal system of Tanzania. - (c) Describe the applicability of laws in Tanzania. - (d) Analyse sources of business law in Tanzania. - (e) Identify the hierarchy and jurisdictions of the courts in Tanzania. - (f) Compare the operations of the courts and tribunals in Tanzania. - (g) Examine the application of procedural laws in facilitating the operations of the courts in Tanzania.